 In this particular case, it is heavily recommended for those interested in the world of art, comics, manga, or content creation.
 It showcases how harsh the manga industry can be, which is something that many other fields can share.

-The story tackles the lives of Moritaka Mashiro, an artist, and Akito Takagi, a writer, who decide to work together to create a successful manga.
+The story tackles the lives of Moritaka Mashiro, an artist, and Akito Takagi, a writer, who decided to work together to create a successful manga.
 Along the way, they face the harsh reality of the world, deal with intellectual differences, and compete against other creators to achieve their dreams.

 18. Death Note by Tsugumi Ohba & Takeshi Obata

-Death Note is the story of a young man, Light Yagami, who’s frequently deemed a genius.
+Death Note is the story of a young man, Light Yagami, who’s a genius.
 One day, however, this genius finds a mysterious notebook on the floor titled “Death Note.”
 After touching the note, Light becomes capable of seeing Ryuk, a death god and owner of the book, and he tells him that the note has the power to kill anyone whose name is written on it.

 19. Naruto Series by Masashi Kishimoto